 Bill Kidd has served as a member of the Scottish Parliament for the Scottish Nationalist Party for two years.
 During that time he has introduced a number of motions supporting nuclear disarmament and critical of the British deployment and home-basing of nuclear submarines in Faslane, Scotland.
 Mr Kidd has also participated in international disarmament initiatives, and has assisted Scottish First Minister Alex Salmond in efforts for Scottish representation in international disarmament forums.

-Mani and Bill join re-appointed Co-Presidents Saber H Chowdhury MP (Bangladesh), Senator David Coltart (Zimbabwe), Senator Rosario Green (Mexico), Hideo Hiraoka MP (Japan), Mi-Kyung Lee MP (Republic of Korea), Rep Ed Markey (United States), Baroness Sue Miller (United Kingdom), Marit Nybakk MP (Norway) and Uta Zapf MP (Germany).
+Mani and Bill join re-appointed Co-Presidents Saber H Chowdhury MP (Bangladesh), Senator David Coltart (Zimbabwe), Senator Rosario Green (Mexico), Hideo Hiraoka MP (Japan), Mi-Kyung Lee MP(Republic of Korea), Rep Ed Markey (United States), Baroness Sue Miller (United Kingdom), Marit Nybakk MP (Norway) and Uta Zapf MP (Germany).

-Dr. Aytug Atici, Turkey
+New Council Members: Dr. Aytug Atici, Turkey

 Prof. Aytug Atici is a medical doctor and a parliamentarian at Grand National Assembly of Turkey from the Republican People's Party.
 He has promoted the proposal for a Middle East Zone Free of Nuclear Weapons and other WMD in Turkey, succeeding in securing the endorsement of over 40 parliamentarians for the joint global parliamentary statement on this issue.